ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-experimental-design-considerations.md

 We would need 16 samples in each group as compared to 5 when $$d = 2$$.

-To do = plot of sample size as a function of required for a certain power

 <br>

 # 2. Best practices for experimental design